DS-100/fa22/calendar.md

 ## Office Hours Calendar

 In-person office hours are in <span style="color:blue">**blue**</span>, while virtual office hours are in <span style="color:brown">**brown**</span>.
 Click on each event to see which GSI and/or reader is running each office hour time.
 You should come to these with questions about anything – labs, homeworks, discussions, concepts, etc.

+**Note: If you are attending online office hour, note that there is limited staff online and the wait time is usually much longer than in-person options at the same time.**

 To access in-person office hours, go to the room in the location of the office hour slot you're planning on attending.